schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pathos

-A conservation scientist cures a indiscriminate disability at a entangled conference room.
+A conservation scientist cures an indiscriminate disability at an entangled conference room.

 ## Cyclone